rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 ### Matching on Different Errors

 The code in Listing 9-4 will `panic!` no matter why `File::open` failed.
-However, we want to take different actions for different failure reasons: if `File::open` failed because the file doesn’t exist, we want to create the file and return the handle to the new file.
-If `File::open` failed for any other reason—for example, because we didn’t have permission to open the file—we still want the code to `panic!` in the same way as it did in Listing 9-4.
-For this we add an inner `match` expression, shown in Listing 9-5.
+However, we want to take different actions for different failure reasons.
+If `File::open` failed because the file doesn’t exist, we want to create the file and return the handle to the new file.
+If `File::open` failed for any other reason—for example, because we didn’t have permission to open the file—we still want the code to `panic!` in the same way it did in Listing 9-4.
+For this, we add an inner `match` expression, shown in Listing 9-5.

 <span class="filename">Filename: src/main.rs</span>